brxken128/dexios-book/src/technical-details/Directory-Packing.md

 We then open the temporary zip file for reading, recreate the directory structure within the output directory, and extract each file to the correct path within the output directory.

 Once all of the files have been successfully extracted, we securely erase the temporary zip file.
-This again uses 2 passes of the [secure erase](Secure-Erase.md) feature.
+This again uses 1 pass of the [secure erase](Secure-Erase.md) feature.

 Zip-slip prevention measures have been taken, although it is hard to cover them all.
 Ensure you only unpack files from trusted sources.